GrayFlash/finance_tracker/README.md

 </div>

 <h4>2.
 Pie Chart</h4>
 <p>Hmmm.. this one seems to be pretty simple.
 Yup! this component shows a detailed pie chart of your expense according to your category.
-As you clicks on any of the category mentioned bellow that particular part of that category in the pie chart will glow up.
+As you clicks on any of the category mentioned bellow that particular part of the category in the pie chart will glow up.
 This pie chart also shows the percentage amount you spent on a particular category so that you can keep track of on which category you are spending more. </p>

 <div align="center">